VitRod/SimpleBooksStoreDjango/README.md

 https://user-images.githubusercontent.com/26525615/218316720-2970c0c3-c4a8-4f03-b20f-7bec36461979.mp4

-Before you run the application you need to create the needed DB tables:
+Before you run the application you need to create the DB tables:

      python ./manage.py migrate